See you on the slopes until 26 April

 Often considered a natural rampart, the Alps are however not impassable.
 Through the presence of the Petit-Saint-Bernard, Bonhomme and Iseran passes, the Haute-Tarentaise valley has brought together important places of passage since prehistory.
 Since Antiquity, the Petit-Saint-Bernard pass has been a link between local Alpine populations.
 During the Roman conquest, Emperor Augustus completed the construction of the Roman road.
 Troops, sovereigns, pilgrims, merchants, bankers and peddlers cross paths on the roads.
 At the end of the Middle Ages, the County of Savoie controlled five crucial passes, including the Petit and Grand Saint-Bernard.

-The Quartier des Alpins in Bourg Saint Maurice hosted the Blue Devils of the 7th Battalion of Alpine Hunters (BCA) until 2012.
-This place of memory allows you to discover the Haute Tarentaise valley and the defence works built to protect and control the communication routes to Italy.
-An opportunity to discover the local military past with its organization, the construction of fortifications, the battles and the men who gave their lives for our freedom and peace.
+The Quartier des Alpins in Bourg-Saint-Maurice hosted the Diables Bleus of the 7th Battalion of Alpine Hunters (BCA) until 2012.
+This memorial site offers an opportunity to discover the Haute Tarentaise valley and the defensive structures built to protect and control communication routes to Italy.
+It provides a chance to explore the local military history, including its organization, the construction of fortifications, the battles, and the men who gave their lives for our freedom and peace.

 “I am Paul, a geographer, I like to look at this valley, its evolution and its development.
 A place of passage in the Roman era, it evolved in the Middle Ages with the appearance of lordships and borders.
 It becomes a place of tensions and rivalries.
 I can still observe, here and there, the remains of the various fortifications.
 I like to think that thanks to European construction, it has once again found its vocation of links and passage.”